 Stan Lee's legacy is often reduced to a roll call.

 Spider-Man.
 The Fantastic Four.
 The Hulk.
 The X-Men.
 Iron Man.
 Thor.
 Daredevil.
 Doctor Strange.
-The list is real, and it is long.
+The list is long.
 But if that is all you say about Stan Lee, you miss what he actually changed.
-He did not just help generate famous characters.
-He helped change the voice of superhero comics, the emotional range of the form, and the relationship between the comic page and the reader.
+He helped generate famous characters, and he changed the voice of superhero comics, the emotional range of the form, and the relationship between the comic page and the reader.

 He made superheroes sound less like symbols and more like people.